Hersh500/pistachio/README.md

 ```
 $python setup.py install
 ```
 And you're set!
-The first time you run it will ask you to congifure, and this file is stored in the user's home directory (on Unix machines).
+The first time you run it will ask you to configure, and this file is stored in the user's home directory (on Unix machines).